MDanish99/Random_Walk/README.md

 # Random_Walk
 I learned the concept of Random Walk in the course SDSC 3001 (Big Data: The Arts and Science of Scaling) taught by Dr.Yu Yang at CityU.
+In the first assignment, we were asked to write a code and stimulate Random Walk on a dataset.
+A basic overview of the task is as follows: